TheIronYard--Orlando/2015--SUMMER--FEE/05--Monday-Review+Preview/README.md

 ### Prep for TodoMVC

 Tomorrow, we'll start building [TodoMVC](http://todomvc.com) with plain "vanilla" JavaScript in the browser.
-To get ready, you'll need to [download the starter template from Github]().
+To get ready, you'll need to [download the starter template from Github](https://github.com/tastejs/todomvc-app-template/archive/master.zip).
 Create a new repo on Github called `TIY-TodoMVC` and commit and push the contents of the starter template to `master`.
-Then review the [application specifications]() and examine some of the reference implementations.
+Then review the [application specifications](https://github.com/tastejs/todomvc/blob/master/app-spec.md) and examine some of the reference implementations.
+Make some notes (i.e. code comments) in the JavaScript file (which is pretty empty) about the approach we might take.

 #### BEAST MODE